 In addition to reviewing and approving each plan of care, the HH/IE continually monitors the plan of care.
 The HHCM or IE maintains contact with the waiver applicants and their parents/legal guardians, waiver providers and NYSDOH staff.
 The HHCM maintains contact as required by the schedule of contacts as required by the acuity of the child according to the health home contact schedule.
-The IEIE maintains semiannual or quarterly contact respectively.
+The IEIE maintains quarterly contact.